Is My Marriage Valid in California?

 For example, if one spouse knowingly fails to obtain the marriage certificate or knowingly marries a second time while still married to their first spouse, then that individual will not be able to claim that they are a putative spouse.
 The spouse trying to use this legal concept must have clean hands, their mistake cannot be intentional.

 If the court determines that the marriage is not valid, void or voidable then the community property law presumption will not apply and the court will have to make a determination of how to divide the parties’ assets usually awarding the bulk of the estate to the spouse who actually paid for things, similar to a partition action of real property.

-If you have questions regarding your marriage and community property, call the divorce lawyers at Berenji & Associates today for a free consultation.
+If you have questions regarding your marriage and community property, call the divorce lawyers at Berenji & Associates today for a free case evaluation.